-Find out more about Tooling4G, the first Portuguese project approved in the SHAPE PRACE initiative (Partnership for Advanced Computing in Europe) - the pan-European programme which aims to support initiatives to disseminate the innovation potential created by Advanced or High Performance Computing (HPC).
+Learn more about Tooling4G, the first Portuguese project approved by the SHAPE PRACE (Partnership for Advanced Computing in Europe) initiative – the pan-European program that aims to support initiatives to disseminate the innovation potential created by Advanced or High Performance Computing (HPC).

-A research project that unites the University of Coimbra (UC) and the Technology Centre for the Mouldmaking, Special Tooling and Plastics Industry (CENTIMFE), located in Marinha Grande, was the first Portuguese project approved in the SHAPE PRACE programme.
-The initiative proves that High Performance Computing (HPC) can also bring benefits to small and medium companies.
-As an example of the creation of synergies between the National Scientific and Technological System and the business world, this project opens the way for other companies to discover and develop Advanced Computing technologies.
+A research project that unites the University of Coimbra (UC) and the Technological Center for the Mold, Special Tool and Plastics Industry (CENTIMFE), located in Marinha Grande, was the first Portuguese project approved by the SHAPE PRACE program.
+The initiative proves that High Performance Computing (HPC) High Performance Computing) can also bring benefits to small and medium-sized companies.
+As an example of creating synergies between the National Scientific and Technological System and the business sector, this project paves the way for other companies to discover and develop Advanced Computing technologies.

 Tooling4G LCA